National Churches Trust: King of Prussia Gold Medal

-The King of Prussia Gold Medal for Church Architecture is awarded for innovative, high quality repair.
-It was the gift of King Frederick William IV of Prussia (1795–1861) to the Incorporated Church Building Society in 1857.
+The King of Prussia Gold Medal for Church Architecture is awarded by the National Churches Trust for innovative, high quality repair.
+It was the gift of King Friedrich Wilhelm IV of Prussia (1795–1861) to the Incorporated Church Building Society in 1857.
 The award has been made annually since the early 1980s, when the medal was re-discovered during an office move.
 The medal is held for one year and afterwards a silver replica is provided.
+The work of the Incorporated Church Building Society is now administered by the National Churches Trust.

 Presidents' Award

 The Presidents' Award for church architecture dates from 1999 and is presented on behalf of the Presidents of the Ecclesiastical Architects and Surveyors Association and the National Churches Trust.
 The award comprises a chalice and paten, originally commissioned by the Incorporated Church Building Society, and made after World War II, to be loaned to a new or seriously war damaged church.
 They are lent to the winning parish to be held by them for the next year.